-- Use only insulated voltage probes, test leads and adapters supplied with the product, or indicated by Fluke as suitable for the Fluke 190 Series II ScopeMeter[®] Test Tool series. - Before use, inspect voltage probes, test leads and accessories for mechanical damage and replace when damaged. - Remove all probes, test leads and accessories that are not in use. - Always connect the power adapter first to the ac outlet before connecting it to the product. - Do not touch voltages >30 V ac rms, 42 V ac peak, or 60 V dc. - Do not connect the ground spring (figure 1, item d) to voltages higher than 42 V peak (30 Vrms) from earth ground. - When using the ground reference lead with any of the probes, make sure that the black isolation sleeve (Figure 1, item.
-10e) is over the probe tip.
+- Use only insulated voltage probes, test leads and adapters supplied with the product, or indicated by Fluke as suitable for the Fluke 190 Series II ScopeMeter series. - Before use, inspect voltage probes, test leads and accessories for mechanical damage and replace when damaged. - Remove all probes, test leads and accessories that are not in use. - Always connect the power adapter first to the ac outlet before connecting it to the product. - Do not touch voltages >30 V ac rms, 42 V ac peak, or 60 V dc. - Do not connect the ground spring (figure 1, item d) to voltages higher than 42 V peak (30 Vrms) from earth ground. - Do not apply more than the rated voltage, between the terminals or between each terminal and earth ground.

-- Do not apply more than the rated voltage, between the terminals or between each terminal and earth ground. - Do not apply input voltages above the rating of the instrument.
+- Do not apply input voltages above the rating of the instrument.
 Use caution when using 1:1 test leads because the probe tip voltage will be directly transmitted to the product. - Do not use exposed metal BNC or banana plug connectors.
-Fluke offers cables with plastic, safety designed BNC connectors suitable for the ScopeMeter[®] Test Tool product, see Chapter 7 'Optional accessories'. - Do not insert metal objects into connectors. - Use the product only as specified, or the protection supplied by the product can be compromised. - Carefully read all instructions. - Do not use the product if it operates incorrectly. - Do not use the product or its accessories in case of any damage. - Disable the product or its accessories in case of any damage.
+Fluke offers cables with plastic, safety designed BNC connectors suitable for the ScopeMeter product, see Chapter 7 'Optional accessories'. - Do not insert metal objects into connectors. - Use the product only as specified, or the protection supplied by the product can be compromised. - Carefully read all instructions. - Do not use the product if it operates incorrectly. - Do not use and disable the product if it is damaged. - Keep fingers behind the finger guards on the probes. - Use only correct measurement category (CAT), voltage, and amperage rated probes, test leads, and adapters for the measurement.

-- Keep fingers behind the finger guards on the probes. - Use only correct measurement category (CAT), voltage, and current rated probes, test leads, and adapters for the measurement. - Do not exceed the Measurement Category (CAT) rating of the lowest rated individual component of a product, probe, or accessory. - Do not use the product around explosive gas, vapor, or in damp or wet environments. - Measure a known voltage first to make sure that the product operates correctly. - Examine the case before you use the product.
+- Do not exceed the Measurement Category (CAT) rating of the lowest rated individual component of a product, probe, or accessory. - Do not use the product around explosive gas, vapor, or in damp or wet environments. - Measure a known voltage first to make sure that the product operates correctly. - Examine the case before you use the product.
 Look for cracks or missing plastic.
 Carefully look at the insulation around the terminals. - Do not work alone. - Comply with local and national safety codes.
-Use personal protective equipment (approved rubber gloves, face protection, and flame resistant clothes) to prevent shock and arc blast injury where hazardous live conductors are exposed. - The battery door must be closed and locked before you operate the product.

-- Do not operate the product with covers removed or the case open.
+Use personal protective equipment (approved rubber gloves, face protection, and flame resistant clothes) to prevent shock and arc blast injury where hazardous live conductors are exposed. - The battery door must be closed and locked before you operate the product. - Do not operate the product with covers removed or the case open.
 Hazardous voltage exposure is possible. - Remove the input signals before you clean the product. - Use only specified replacement parts.

-Voltage ratings that are mentioned in the warnings are given as limits for "working voltage".
+Voltage ratings that are mentioned in the warnings, are given as limits for "working voltage".
 They represent V ac rms (50-60 Hz) for ac sinewave applications and as V dc for dc applications.